Qianhao96/CITS-3403/README.md

   - pip3 install flask-bcrypt
   - pip3 install flask-login (used for session)
   - python3 run.py

+# database creation
   - In Python3 shell
-    - from survey import db
+    - from survey.models import db
     - db.create_all()
+    - check table
+      - from survey.models import User
+      - user = User.query.first()
+      - should be empty array